Demez/QuiverProjectCreator/README.md

 `/types [types]`

-All of these will set a conditional to use in project scripts by the option name
+All of these will set a macro to "1" to use in project scripts by the option name

 Valid project Types: